vWernay/lua/README.md

 1. Optimize `glm_createMatrix`.
 Profiling case '4x4 matrix creation (lua\_Alloc)' is the one of the slowest operations in the added vector/matrix API.
 Worse when using the default Windows allocator.
 1. Optimize runtime swizzling: `swizzle` and `glmVec_get`.
 It is likely possible to improve this operation by 15/20 percent.
 1. `glmMat_set` support for tables, e.g., `mat[i] = { ... }`, by using `glmH_tovector`.
-1. Features/configurations to reduce size of binding library.
 1. Consider replacing the 'blob' variant with an [FFI](https://github.com/facebookarchive/luaffifb) library: advanced use is required.

 ## Benchmarking